paradigmxyz/foundry-alphanet/README.md

 Tools built around the patched versions of forge and the solidity compiler from [clabby/eip-3074-foundry], which support [EIP-3074] instructions.

+We intend to further roll out Foundry patches to support other EVM modifications such as new opcodes or precompiles.

 ## Docker image

 The Docker image defined in this repo contains both the patched solc and forge